Shah-e-Alam's Roza: Roza

 It is of very pleasing design and has much of the special character of the buildings of that time.
 Early in the seventeenth century Asaf Khan, the brother of Nur Jahan, ornamented the dome with gold and precious stones.
 The tomb of Shah e Alam is situated roughly in the center of the east end of roza.
 The tomb is on a square plan with 12 pillars and a high dome in the centre of the roof, surrounded by double corridors with 24 small domes on top.
 It has arch-shaped entrance on all sides.
 The main entrance on the west having a small dome projects out from the wall.
 On each wall of the mausoleum, there is an entrance in the center.
 On either side of the entrance, there are three arch-shaped windows, over which an arch-shaped part covered by perforated stone windows.
 The floor of the tomb is inlaid with black and white marble, the doors are of open cut brass work, and the frame in which the doors aro set, as well as what shews between the door frame and the two stone pillars to the right and left, is of pure white marble beautifully carved and pierced.
 The tomb itself is completely enclosed by an inner wall of pierced stone.
 The outer wall in the north is of stone trellis work of the most varied design.

 West of the tomb is the mosque, built by Muhammad Salah Badakhshi, with minarets at either end begun by Nizabat Khan and finished by Saif Khan in 1620.
 The mosque though pleasing in outline and with skilfully constructed domes has much of the ordinary Islamic architecture found in other parts of India, and scarcely belongs to the special Ahmedabad style.
 To the south of the mosque, a tomb on a plan similar to that of the chief mausoleum having twenty four small domes, is the burying of Shah e Alam's family including Saiyyd Makhdum Alam, the sixth grandson of Shah e Alam.
 Outside of the wall to the west is an argo reservoir built by the wife of Taj Khan Nariali.
 The minarets of the mosque were damaged by the 1819 Rann of Kutch earthquake but were restored in 1863.

+The Roza continues to hold religious and historical significance, and its spiritual and traditional affairs are presently overseen by Sajjada nasheen gaddi nasheen Hazrat saiyed Abdemunaf Bapumiya bukhari Bawashab, who serves as the current custodian of the shrine.